ice48623/iccs340-imageFind/README.md

 * images layout did not work properly
   * result images
   * popup information
-* when click the search button, it suppose to scroll down but it just jump down.

 ## Collaborator:
 1) Soraya Sakonwittayanon - 5780758